ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :practice: T
    :adaptive:

    The following method should remove any occurrence of an asterisk "*" from a passed-in string -- so "ab*c**d" should become "abcd".
 But the blocks have been mixed up.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public static String removeStar(String myText)
    {